1995 Gdańsk gas explosion: Reactions and aid efforts

 Maciej Płażyński, the voivode of Gdańsk Voivodeship, declared 22 April to be a day of mourning.
 Condolences were expressed by, among others, Tomasz Posadzki, mayor of Gdańsk, and Pope John Paul II.

 An effort began to aid those affected by the disaster.
 Dziennik Bałtycki reported that, within three days of the explosion, the locations for gathering aid materials were "literally swamped with gifts".
-Prime Minister Józef Oleksy decided to allocate 1 million zł for the reconstruction and purchase of new apartments, and Minister of Labour and Social Policy Leszek Miller sent a further 350 million zł for their furnishings.
+Prime Minister Józef Oleksy decided to allocate 1 million zł for the reconstruction and purchase of new apartments, and the Minister of Labour and Social Policy, Leszek Miller, sent a further 350 million zł for their furnishings.
 The city government decided to give each of the affected 300 zł in aid and gave Nowy Dom a million zł for the purpose of rebuilding.
 Most of the building's former inhabitants agreed to construct a new building where the old one had once stood.
 The building was finished in 1997 and does not have any link to gas pipelines.